alamehan/nice-list/README.md

 * Imaging & Multimedia
   * [IrfanView](https://www.irfanview.com/) - One of the most popular viewers worldwide.
 Designed to be simple but powerful.
   * [PhotoScape](http://www.photoscape.org/) - Fun and easy photo editing software that enables you to fix and enhance photos.
   * [AIMP](https://www.aimp.ru/) - Free audio player with support for large number of formats and playlists.
+Enjot the music.
   * [Spotify](https://www.spotify.com/) - Digital music (and podcast) service that gives you access to millions of songs.
   * [VLC Media Player](https://www.videolan.org/vlc/) - Multimedia player that plays most multimedia files, and various streaming protocols.
   * [Format Factory](http://www.pcfreetime.com/) - Free and multifunctional, multimedia file processing tools by PC Free Time.